vatpac-technology/sops/docs/oceanic/phraseology.md

 Given the background noise level experienced on HF radio frequencies, flight crews usually prefer to turn down the audio level of their HF receiver.
 SELCAL uses a unique 4-letter code for each aircraft (eg. QR-AC) transmitted over the communications frequency to sound an alert for the flight crew.

 Controllers must check each aircraft’s flight plan for a discrete SELCAL code.
-If aircraft have nominated a discrete code (for example “QR-AC”), then a SELCAL Check shall be completed
+If aircraft have nominated a discrete code (for example `QR-AC`), then a SELCAL Check shall be completed.

 !!!
 Example
     **BN-TSN_FSS**: "QFA43 good afternoon, Brisbane accepts primary guard 128.6, secondary 122.1, standby SELCAL check."
     *The aircraft awaits the SELCAL check before replying.*
     **QFA43**: "SELCAL check OK, secondary 122.1, QFA43."
     **BN-TSN_FSS**: "QFA43, request your estimate VIROG."

-    *From now on ATC will preface communications with a text SELCAL*
+After the SELCAL check has been completed, controllers must preface all communications to that aircraft with a SELCAL prompt.

 ## Position Reports